gootga/MIXTUM/README.md

 ## Overview

 Mixtum has been developed as a standalone Python script and as a graphical user interface (GUI).
-The GUI has been more thoroughly tested than the script version.
+The GUI has been more thoroughly tested than the script version, so use the script at your own risk.
 Before running Mixtum, please ensure the required dependencies are met.
 Instructions to install them on Linux and Windows systems are given below.
 Alternatively, download the release suitable for your operating system, which contains a standalone executable.
 In this case, the dependencies are included in the executable and don't need to be installed.

+### Graphical user interface

+A GUI has been developed with Qt's `PySide6` library.
+Please, download the release and run the executable, or get the source code and run it with the following command:

+    python mixtum_gui.py

 ### Standalone script

 To be run from the command line, this script needs some arguments which inform it where the needed input files are located, where to save the resulting output files and the number of parallel processes with which to perform the computations.
+Note that the script version of Mixtum is not as complete and well-tested than the GUI version.

 To get help, please run the following command:

     python mixtum.py --help

-### Graphical user interface

-A GUI has been developed with Qt's `PySide6` library.
-Please, download it and run the executable, or get the source code and run it with the following command:

-    python mixtum_gui.py

 ## Dependencies